Best PADI Divemaster Course Koh Tao

 After completion of Final Exam part 1 and an Emergency Assistance Plan, it would leave the practical workshops and assessment components.

-With a dedicated Pro level training team and multiple dive boats on multiple dive trips each day, along with plenty of pool space available 24/7, we can really personalise courses and facilitate a 10 day schedule at IDC Koh Tao Thailand located at Crystal Dive.
+With a dedicated Pro level training team available on dive trips each day, we can personalise courses and facilitate a 10 day schedule at IDC Koh Tao Thailand located at Black Turtle Dive.

 Providing you met all performance requirements and have a great attitude and are willing to be wet all day, you will easily get the additional 20 dives and leave as a certified Divemaster.
 Not an ideal scenario but do-able nonetheless.